SparksFire1410/watch-duty-pwa/replit.md

 - **Automated Web Scraping**: Checks call-log-api.edispatches.com/calls/ every 60 seconds for new dispatch calls
 - **Queue System**: All new calls are added to a processing queue to ensure no calls are missed during heavy activity
 - **State-Based Filtering**: Queue only processes calls from selected states - deselecting states immediately removes those calls from the queue
-- **EMS Agency Filtering**: Filters out EMS-only agencies (ambulance, medic, paramedic) BEFORE entering queue unless they also have fire department affiliation - saves significant processing time and keeps queue counter accurate
+- **EMS Agency Filtering**: CONSERVATIVE filtering - only skips agencies that are CLEARLY EMS-only (County_EMS, Ambulance_Service, MedicUnit) BEFORE entering queue.
+Ambiguous names (Station_20, Saltillo_9, AntrimAmb) always enter queue for transcription - when in doubt, transcribe it
 - **Speech-to-Text Transcription**: Uses faster-whisper AI to transcribe dispatch audio and detect fire keywords
   - Transcribes only first 25 seconds of audio for speed (full audio file available for playback)
   - Detects: grass fire, brush fire, wildland fire, wildfire, natural cover fire, vegetation fire, pasture fire, hay field fire, hay fire, ditch fire, tree fire, trees on fire, bush fire, bushes on fire, controlled burn, out of control burn, smoke (all variations)